alerta/alerta-docs/_build/html/_sources/gettingstarted/tutorial-4-alerts.txt

 using the ``alerta`` command-line tool.

-It would also help to have access to the Alerta web console as it can be very satisfying to see the alerts update in the console in realtime rather than having to continually run the ``alerta query`` command to see the results.
+It would also help to have access to the Alerta web console as it can be very helpful to see the alerts update in the console in realtime rather than having to continually run the ``alerta query`` command to see the results.